5-Day Kayak Expeditions

 Traveling through the heart of the islands allows you to be in the most protected waters of the San Juan Islands.
 You’ll float past beautiful historical farms and private vacation homes, and the San Juan Island ferries will often be in view as they carry islanders and visitors to their various destinations.

 On the last days of your trip you will enter the islands of Rosario Strait, the principal waterway in this part of the San Juan Islands.
 A hotbed of activity for many kinds of wildlife.
 There are many National Wildlife Refuges here, and the Cypress Island Reserve with its unbroken forested slopes dominates the scene.
-The abundance of seals and porpoise on this side of the San Juan Islands is the likely cause for the recent explosion in sightings of Transient Orca whales here.
+The abundance of seals and porpoises on this side of the San Juan Islands is the likely cause for the recent explosion in sightings of Transient Orca whales here.
 Keep your eyes peeled for whatever the day brings.

 Five days of travel, five days of ever-changing scenery, and no reason at all to backtrack.
 There is a good reason why this is becoming the most popular 5-Day kayaking trip in the San Juan Islands!